High Anvil

 through the ages they have continued to find ways of improving

 their abilities at smithing work.
-At some time within the last
+At some Time within the last

 several centuries, dwarves learned the methods of creating a

-magical device that would make them more skilled as armorers,
+magickal device that would make them more skilled as armorers,

 weapon makers, and smiths.
 The great cost of creating a High